Advanced Power Management: CPU

 The CPU core (defined in APM as the CPU clock, cache, system bus and system timers) is treated specially in APM, as it is the last device to be powered down, and the first device to be powered back up.
 The CPU core is always controlled through the APM BIOS (there is no option to control it through a driver).
 Drivers can use APM function calls to notify the BIOS about CPU usage, but it is up to the BIOS to act on this information; a driver cannot directly tell the CPU to go into a power saving state.

 ATA drives

 The ATA specification and SATA specification defines APM provisions for hard drives, which specifies a trade-off between spin-down frequency and always-on performance.
 Unlike the BIOS-side APM, the ATA APM and SATA APM has never been deprecated.
+An operating system may use ATA STANDBY and ATA IDLE commands to manage ATA APM features.

 Aggressive spin-down frequencies may reduce drive lifespan by unnecessarily accumulating load cycles; most modern drives are specified to sustain 300,000 cycles and usually last at least 600,000.
 On the other hand, not spinning down the drive will cause extra power draw and heat generation; high temperatures also reduce the lifespan of hard drives.